DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 - [ ] Check that SpyVsPis is removed
 = [ ] Check Copy/Paste in VNC and noNVC
 - [ ] Check Geany is not run as root
+- [ ] Check Geany does not give write access to the Dexter Python examples

 Publishing Tasks for Raspbian for Robots
 =====================================